whyboris/utilitarianism.net/content/en/textbook.md

 This is an online textbook aiming to provide a concise, accessible, and engaging introduction to modern utilitarianism, targeted at the undergraduate level.

-Since October 2024 this textbook is also available in print form.
+A print edition of this textbook is [available from Hackett Publishing](https://hackettpublishing.com/introduction-to-utilitarianism).

 For a high-school level introduction, see [Utilitarianism: Simply Explained](/utilitarianism-for-high-school-students/).